hadashiA/dotfiles/emacs.d/elpa/foreign-regexp-readme.txt

 `M-s M-l'
 `M-x re-builder <RET>'

-     Start an interactive construction of a regexp with `re-builder'.
+     Start an interactive construction of a foreign regexp with `re-builder'.
      (See also documents of `re-builder')

-     NOTE-1: To apply the regexp, which was constructed with `re-builder', to the `foreign-regexp' commands,
+     NOTE-1: To apply the foreign regexp, which was constructed with `re-builder', to the `foreign-regexp' commands,
              call commands below in `*RE-Builder*' buffer:

              `M-s M-o'
              `M-x foreign-regexp/re-builder/occur-on-target-buffer'

                   Run `foreign-regexp/occur' in `reb-target-buffer'
                   with a foreign regexp in the buffer `*RE-Builder*'.

              `M-s M-%'
              `M-x foreign-regexp/re-builder/query-replace-on-target-buffer'

                   Run `foreign-regexp/query-replace' in `reb-target-buffer'
                   with a foreign regexp in the buffer `*RE-Builder*'.

              `M-s M-s'
              `M-x foreign-regexp/re-builder/isearch-forward-on-target-buffer'

                   Run `foreign-regexp/isearch-forward' in `reb-target-buffer'
                   with a foreign regexp in the buffer `*RE-Builder*'.

              `M-s M-r'
              `M-x foreign-regexp/re-builder/isearch-backward-on-target-buffer'

                   Run `foreign-regexp/isearch-backward' in `reb-target-buffer'
                   with a foreign regexp in the buffer `*RE-Builder*'.

              `M-s M-f'
              `M-x foreign-regexp/re-builder/non-incremental-search-forward-on-target-buffer'

                   Run `foreign-regexp/non-incremental/search-forward' in `reb-target-buffer'
                   with a foreign regexp in the buffer `*RE-Builder*'.

              `M-s M-F'
              `M-x foreign-regexp/re-builder/non-incremental-search-backward-on-target-buffer'

                   Run `foreign-regexp/non-incremental/search-backward' in `reb-target-buffer'
                   with a foreign regexp in the buffer `*RE-Builder*'.

      NOTE-2: You can switch search options of the `reb-target-buffer' with commands below: